 - Are the different features available in your advanced search sections sufficient?
 If yes, then are they working correctly?

-- Does the advance search features function in combination?
-The coordinated results should appear quick and accurately.
+- Does the advanced search features function in combination?
+The coordinated results should appear quickly and accurately.

 - Are there any instances when no results are present?
 If yes, then hide such cases and show some related pieces of stuff for helping the user.